Matanyahu Englman: Audit reports

 In preparation for submitting his first reports in December 2019, Engelman announced a change of format to make the reports more accessible to the public.
-The reports are short and concise, focusing on ten main findings, and incorporate the use of infographics.
+The reports were short and concise, focusing on ten main findings, and incorporated the use of infographics.
 Englman published 107 reports in 2020 and 108 reports in 2021.
-These reports have covered a wide variety of topics, with a special emphasis on climate and cyber security.
+These reports covered a wide variety of topics, with a special emphasis on climate and cyber security.
 In 2021, Englman warned that a chronic shortage of skilled employees in the Israeli high-tech sector posed a strategic threat to the high-tech industry and Israeli economy.
-Based on his findings, he also claimed that Israel is unprepared for a climate crisis, which could lead to shortages of food and water, economic decline and public health issues.
+Based on his findings, he also claimed that Israel was unprepared for a climate crisis, which could lead to shortages of food and water, economic decline, and public health issues.
 In May 2023, Englman announced a follow-up audit on the climate issue ahead of a special session of state comptrollers at the COP28 in Abu Dhabi in October.

 In August 2020, Englman issued a report criticizing the Mossad for growing far beyond its approved budget in recent years.

-In October 2020, Englman recommended the end of Shin Bet surveillance of citizens infected with coronavirus in a position that was at odds with the policy of Binyamin Netanyahu, although he avoided challenging the prime minister directly.
+In October 2020, Englman recommended the end of Shin Bet surveillance of citizens infected with Coronavirus in a position that was at odds with the policy of Binyamin Netanyahu, although he avoided challenging the prime minister directly.

 In his report on the performance of law enforcement and security forces during the riots in Israel's mixed cities during Operation Guardian of the Walls in May 2021, Englman found major deficiencies in the handling of these incidents.
 His recommendations included teaching Arabic to Israel Police officers and hiring more Arab municipal workers in the mixed cities.
 He urged the prosecutor's office to take action against those involved in violating public order on racial or nationalist grounds and recommended a restructuring of intelligence sharing.
 He also announced a special audit into the stampede at Mount Meron in northern Israel, where 45 people were crushed to death, but a month later called it off on the grounds that the Israeli Supreme Court inquiry was sufficient.

 In January 2024, Englman published a special 5-chapter report on the cost of living in Israel, studying such issues as price controls in the food sector and lack of preparedness for inflation.
 Englman criticized the Finance Ministry's lack of contingency plans.

 In a comprehensive report released in March 2024, Englman criticized the government's failure to reduce greenhouse gas emissions and adopt preventative measures to address climate change after a report in 2021 citing many deficiencies.

-In April 2024, Englman reported that extravagant sums had been spent on renovating and bolstering the security of the homes of Israel's prime ministers in recent years, calling it a “waste of public funds.”
+In April 2024, Englman reported that extravagant sums had been spent on renovating and bolstering the security of the homes of Israel's prime ministers in recent years, calling it a "waste of public funds."

+In 2024, Englman reported on Israel’s national preparedness for artificial intelligence and led an international audit initiative examining government integration of artificial intelligence in 12 European countries.